pypy/pypy/rpython/doc/windows.rst

-Studio; follow the instruction for converting the project files, switch to the "Release" configuration, reconfigure the runtime for Multi-threaded DLL (/MD) and build the solution (the ``expat`` project is actually enough for pypy).
+Studio; follow the instruction for converting the project files, switch to the "Release" configuration, reconfigure the runtime for Multi-threaded DLL (/MD) and build the solution (the ``expat`` project is actually enough for PyPy).

 Then, copy the file ``win32\bin\release\libexpat.dll`` somewhere in your PATH.